-Staff car parking demand generated by the café, pharmacy and shop are estimated to generate car parking demand at a rate of 1 space per 100sqm.
-As such, the provision of 1 space for the 82sqm café, 1 space for the 103sqm pharmacy and 3 spaces for the 167sqm of shop uses is anticipated to meet the staff car parking demand generated by each use.
+Staff car parking demand generated by the café and pharmacy are estimated to generate car parking demand at a rate of 1 space per 100sqm.
+As such, the provision of 1 space for the 109sqm café and 1 space for the 93sqm pharmacy is anticipated to meet the staff car parking demand generated by each use.

-5.3 Allowing Fewer Spaces to be Provided
+4.3.
+Allowing Fewer Spaces to be Provided